PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 PlasmaPy uses pytest for its testing needs.

 The simplest way to run tests on your development branch, assuming you submitted it as a pull request, is to just push your code to GitHub.
-The Travis CI integration runs tests on every uploaded commit.
+Pull requests are tested using Travis CI, CircleCI, and AppVeyer to make sure that the code passes tests and the documentation is able to be built.

 To run the test suite locally, use ``pytest`` from the repository's root directory.
 This should detect our ``setup.cfg`` file and thus also verify